stephw-tib/pid4nfdi-training/docs/source/ark.rst

 What is an ARK?
 ------------
 ARK identifiers are globally unique PIDs that are openly available and can be assigned by any institution that commits to their persistence.
-Since 2001 the identifiers have been agnostic to resource type and have been applied to datasets, texts, physical artifacts, persons, vocabulary terms, etc. They also support different levels of granularity, as well as containment and variant relationships (see: Structure and Features).
+Since 2001 these identifiers have been agnostic to resource type and have been used to cite datasets, texts, physical artifacts, persons, vocabulary terms, etc. They also support different levels of granularity, as well as containment and variant relationships (see: Structure and Features).
+A compact ARK looks like

+`ark:/12148/btv1b8449691v/f29 <https://gallica.bnf.fr/ark:/12148/btv1b8449691v/f29>`_

-An ARK looks like `ark:12148/btv1b8449691v/f29 <https://gallica.bnf.fr/ark:/12148/btv1b8449691v/f29>`_, where the 12148/ prefix is a Name Assigning Authority Number (NAAN) and the rest is the assigned name.
-This is a compact ARK from the National Library of France that identifies page 29 of a medieval manuscript.
-To make a compact ARK actionable, a resolver is prepended (see the underlying hyperlink).
-ARKs are resolved (served) by either the local organizational server or the global `N2T.net <https://n2t.net/>`_ resolver.
+where the 12148/ prefix is a Name Assigning Authority Number (NAAN) and the rest is the assigned name.
+The full ARK is created by prepending a resolver such as https://n2t.net/ to the compact ARK, which is used to make the above hyperlink actionable.
+This ARK is from the National Library of France, and identifies page 29 of a medieval manuscript.

 How can I create ARKs?
 ----------------------

 To get started, `request a NAAN <https://docs.google.com/forms/d/e/1FAIpQLSf_847hNXtLGikR-XeDy1uT1AKd24DpHnt5UQh2i8ORRu7u-w/viewform>`_ for your organization and you should hear back from the ARK Alliance (`arks.org <https://arks.org/>`_) within about 2 business days.
-Once you have a unique 5-digit NAAN, you can assign and publicize your ARKs with as much autonomy as you assign URLs.
+Once you have a unique 5-digit NAAN, you can assign and publicize (issue, publish) your ARKs with as much autonomy as you assign URLs.
 There are no fees.
-Except for redirection via `N2T.net <https://n2t.net/>`_, NAAN maintenance, and documentation, there are no other services from the ARK Alliance.
+Except for redirection via the N2T (Name to Thing) resolver `(n2t.net) <https://n2t.net/>`_, NAAN maintenance, and documentation, there are no other services from the ARK Alliance.

+Obtaining a NAAN for generating ARKs is free, and open-source software is available for minting ARKs and creating related metadata.
+The ARK Alliance provides information on `how to get started with ARKs <https://arks.org/about/getting-started-implementing-arks/>`_.

 Community and History